annahosanna/To-Do/Docker-Notes/Readme.md

 ldconfig
 ```
 * AWS Corretto Headless via yum depends in systemd - and is not meant for containers.
 If you want to roll your own AL2 Java then refer to the Dockerfile provided by AWS for the correct yum repo.
+#### TODO: Add a note about flattening using `FROM scratch` rather than dumping a running container to a tar file and back.